FrederikTheisen/FTNMRTools/README.md

 This file can be acquired by currently unknown means...

-Second: Topspin 'totxt' exported files in a folder. 'multitotxt' can be executes by downloading the AU program from here and running that in Topspin.
-The output files are similar, but not identical, to the format described above.
+Second: Topspin 'totxt' exported files in a folder.

+'multitotxt' can be used by downloading the AU program from here and running that in Topspin.
+The output files are similar to the format described above.

 Topspin command line
 ```